csgillespie/rtypeform/README.md

 -   If you have any suggestions or find bugs, please use the github [issue tracker](https://github.com/csgillespie/typeform/issues).
 -   Feel free to submit pull requests.
--   I intend to submit the package to CRAN within the next week or so.